bravethea/Torlak-ReLDI-Tagger-2019/README.md

 .
 Z	.
 ```

-You can also send the tokenized verticalized file to be tagged to stdin, as in the example below,and optionally redirect the output to another file using `> newfile.txt`:
+You can also use a tokenized verticalized file as input be tagged, as in the example below,:

 ```
-$ cat file.txt | ./tagger.py torsr -l > newfile.txt
+$ cat file.txt | ./tagger.py torsr -l
 u	Sa	u
 selo	Ncnsa	selo
 mi	Pp1-pn	mi